gta-reversed/gta-reversed-modern/README.md

 ## gtasa-reversed [![Build Status](https://github.com/gta-reversed/gta-reversed-modern/workflows/Build/badge.svg?event=push&branch=master)](https://github.com/gta-reversed/gta-reversed-modern/actions?query=workflow%3ABuild)

 A project to reverse Grand Theft Auto San Andreas completely, and to rewrite and document every function.

+### Community
+Please join our community Discord: [GTA Groupies](https://discord.gg/FG8XJ5Npqe) [The invite is permanent, feel free to share it!]

 ### What exactly is this project?
 Building this project will result in a DLL file that can be injected into GTA:SA using any ASI loader out there.
 After the DLL file has been injected, the ingame functions will be replaced by the reversed ones.
 The game will behave the same.
 Now if we make any changes to the reversed code, it will take effect in the game.
 The goal is to keep reversing until we have the entire game reversed to compile a standalone executable.